netik/chibios-orchard/BUILDING.md

     -f target/klx.cfg -c "gdb_flash_program enable" -c "gdb_breakpoint_override hard"
 ```

+This can be put into into a script or alias called 'runopenocd', if you like.

 Note: to talk directly to the device via JTAG/SWD header with the Olimex
 debugger, use this command:
 ```